• Skip to primary navigation

 • If you end up with any lumps in the pudding pour it through a wire-mesh strainer to remove them.

-• To keep the pudding from forming a skin on the top of it place a piece of plastic wrap directly on the pudding.
+• To keep the pudding from forming a skin on the top, place a piece of plastic wrap directly on the pudding.

 • Store the pudding covered in the refrigerator for 3-5 days.